mymh13/clo24-nikhal78-examwork/docs/journal/week_three.md

 Translating all documentation to English improves accessibility and aligns with professional development practices, while automated translation via LLMs made this really swift to do.
 Originally I thought all documentation had to be in Swedish given that this is a Swedish exam/thesis course, but I got updated information that English was fine.
 I see multiple benefits by documentation being accessible to everyone, so shifted to English then.

 Establishing the Bicep structure with modules and environment separation provides a solid foundation for infrastructure automation.
-The modular approach makes it easy to add new resources (Cosmos DB, Key Vault, etc.) as the project progresses.
-Cosmos DB was successfully added using the same modular pattern, demonstrating the flexibility of the infrastructure setup.
+The modular approach makes it easy to add new resources (Cosmos DB, Application Insights, Key Vault, etc.) as the project progresses.
+Both Cosmos DB and Application Insights were successfully added using the same modular pattern, demonstrating the flexibility of the infrastructure setup.
 The Serverless mode configuration ensures zero cost when idle, which aligns perfectly with the MVP phase and cost optimization goals.

+Application Insights was successfully integrated into the infrastructure.
+The deployment encountered an Azure internal server error initially, which was traced to an empty `WorkspaceResourceId` property in the Bicep template.
+Removing this property resolved the issue, and the deployment completed successfully.
+The connection string is stored in Azure App Service app settings (not locally), and the Application Insights SDK will automatically detect it when the application runs.
+This provides a foundation for monitoring, logging, and performance tracking as the application grows.

 The App Service is now deployed and accessible via both the default Azure URL and the custom domain.
 DNS propagation was faster than expected, allowing immediate configuration of the custom domain binding.